mdn/content/files/en-us/web/api/wakelock/request/index.md

 - `type` {{optional_inline}}

-  - : A screen wake lock type from among the following enumerated types:
+  - : A string specifying the screen wake lock type, from among the following enumerated types:

     - `screen`
       - : Prevents devices from